MikroElektronika/mikrosdk_click_v2/clicks/hallswitch2/details.md

 ## Example Description

-> This example demonstrates the use of Hall Switch 2 click board.
+> This example demonstrates the use of Hall Switch 2 Click board.

 **The demo application is composed of two sections :**